Miss Tourism World

 Miss Tourism World is an annual international beauty pageant with two distinct organizations, one established in Great Britain in 1991 and another founded in China in 2009.

 The current titleholder of Miss Tourism World 2022, a Great Britain-based pageant, is Erina Hanawa from Japan, who was crowned on 10 December 2022, in Ho Chi Minh City, Vietnam.

-The current titleholder of Miss Tourism World 2024, a China-based pageant, is Isabelle Queiroz Bartoli from Brazil.
-She was crowned in Guangdong, China.
+The current titleholder of Miss Tourism World 2025, a China-based pageant, is Karolina Piksa from Poland.
+She was crowned in Changde, China.

 History

 Based in Great Britain

 Miss Tourism World was initially established as an international beauty pageant in 1991 in Great Britain.
 The organization was acquired by David Singh in 2008.
 Due to various factors, the pageant was not held in the following years: 1993, 1996, 1998–1999, 2004, 2006, 2008–2011, 2016–2017, and 2020–2021.

 During the most recent edition of MTW, Erina Hanawa from Japan was crowned Miss Tourism World 2022 on 10 December in Vĩnh Phúc province, Vietnam.
 This makes her the second Japanese woman to win the title.